ku-sldg/plih/_simple/3-Failure.md

 - Static - Before execution
 - Dynamic - During execution
 - Well-typed - An expression is well-typed if its type can be calculated
+- Type inference - Predicting the type of an expression without running it

 ## Exercises